 If it’s electric you’re looking to base your sound on, then you might want to avoid more expensive models and look at the £200 – £500 bracket.
 There are plenty of high quality instruments in this range, including the classic Epiphone Les Paul Standard.
 These guitars offer amazing quality for the price, and will withstand years of abuse.
-The metallic gold option in particular will make you stand out.

 Alternatively, try something like the Squier Vintage Modified 70s Stratocaster.
 This will make for a more comfortable playing session on account of its lighter body.
 The fact it looks exactly like a Dave Gilmour Strat is a bonus, however its tonal versatility offers genuine value.